This post may contain affiliate links. Please read our disclosure policy.

 There’s a reason stuffed cabbage soup is so popular.
 It has the delicious flavors, textures, and comfort of traditional cabbage rolls, yet there's no time spent rolling.
 There's plenty of beef and lots of cabbage.
 It's perfectly balanced!

-It’s game changing, actually.
+It’s game-changing, actually.
 Like, easy peasy dinner for the whole family!
-It could win awards on comfort alone, just like stuffed pepper soup, lasagna soup, zuppa toscana, or white chicken chili.
+It could win awards on comfort alone, just like stuffed pepper soup, lasagna soup, zuppa toscana soup, or white chicken chili.

 Cabbage roll soup ingredients